tonygermano/webswing-mirror/documentation/content/docs/current/integrate/api.md

 **void setUrlState(WebswingUrlState state)**

 See WebswingApi#setUrlState(WebswingUrlState, boolean).
-This method will not trigger url change event in WebswingUrlStateChangeListener
+This method will not trigger URL change event in WebswingUrlStateChangeListener

-`Parameters` _state_ - state object url is generated from
+`Parameters` _state_ - state object URL is generated from

 **void setUrlState(WebswingUrlState state, boolean fireChangeEvent)**

-Sets the hash Fragment of users browser URL to represent the current state of the swing application.
-Intended for use in combination with WebswingUrlStateChangeListener and/or WebswingApi#getUrlState()
+Sets the hash Fragment of the user's browser URL to represent the current state of the Swing application.
+Intended for use in combination with WebswingUrlStateChangeListener and/or WebswingApi#getUrlState().

 `Parameters`
-_state_ - state object url is generated from, _fireChangeEvent_ - if true, invoking this method will trigger url change event
+_state_ - state object URL is generated from, _fireChangeEvent_ - if true, invoking this method will trigger URL change event

 **WebswingUrlState getUrlState()**